I welcome comments and constructive criticism, and will answer questions, by mail or e-mail.

 Tamiya Kits: #61082 Me262A-2a (2002); 61087, Me262A-1a Fighter version (2003); #61091 Me262 A-1a Clear Edition.

 When the first Tamiya Me262 1/48 scale kit was announced, some commented that we didn't need another Me262 in 1/48.
 But I was thrilled.
 Imagine a new all new tooling Me262 from Tamiya!
 This is a popular enough plane that Mr. Tamiya figured it would sell.
-I bet he was right.
+I bet he has been proved right.

 Perhaps the biggest reason we needed this kit was for the fit.
 And Tamiya definitely comes through.
 There are slight deficiencies in details, but the near-perfect fit makes up for that.